 Whether you choose to organise a special concert, a welcoming ‘come and sing’, or simply make a collection in support of the 50:50 campaign, we hope that your event will not only raise funds for your church and the RSCM but also celebrate church music and musicianship Ideas for events are available here: New Fundraising Ideas.
 Musical and liturgical resources are found on the next tab of this page.

 Donations to your church and the RSCM are more valuable when UK taxpayers sign a Gift Aid declaration form (an extra 25p for every £1 donated).
-In 2017 Gift Aid envelopes will be made available to RSCM churches to use for their collections.
-Please indicate how many you require on the booking form.
+Gift Aid envelopes are available to enable you to collect this information with donations.

-Please send a copy of the Gift Aid envelopes to RSCM together with the funds raised.
+Please send copies of completed Gift Aid envelopes to the RSCM together with the funds raised.
 Be sure to keep the original envelopes for your own records.

 If you prefer not to use envelopes, you can record Gift Aid donations on the following list: Gift Aid List.